 - Nine of the last ten winners had won at Kempton before over the race distance.

-- Paul Nicholls has won six of the last ten renewals.
+- Paul Nicholls has won five of the last ten renewals.

-- Nicky Henderson had notable success with Long Run in this race, winning it in 2010 and 2012.
+- Nicky Henderson had notable success with Long Run in this race before Might Bite came along.

 - Cheltenham Gold Cup winner: 1112

 - First three home in the Cheltenham Gold Cup: 311121P1U

 - Charlie Hall Chase winner: P41

 - The last ten winners came from the first three in the horse racing betting markets.

 - Six favourites have won in the last ten renewals.

 - All the winners since 2005 have been priced 9/2 or shorter.